mining-also-crafting/NHC/README.md

 - Zoom - `Z` (requires you to have a [Spyglass](https://minecraft.wiki/w/Spyglass#Obtaining) in your inventory, thanks to [Zoomglass](https://modrinth.com/mod/zoomglass))

 Miscellaneous
-- Open Status GUI - `U` - Allows you set a status which can be seen in the player list. `press TAB`
+- Open Status GUI - `U` - Allows you set a status which can be seen in the player list. `hold TAB`

 Freecam
 - Toggle Freecam - `F4` - Come out of your body and fly around. (with limitations)